 Until the 1970s, discussions of economic development in the Canadian north began with a mention of agriculture and forestry, because hopes were pinned firmly on the southern Yukon and the Mackenzie District, where those activities were technically possible.
-During the 1950s, mineral exploration on a limited scale provided some Inuit with infrequent and widely scattered opportunities to apply their skills on the land.
-In this role, they helped geologists and mining developers, from the iron deposits of Sanikiluag to the oil and gas exploration of the High Arctic.
-In the 1960s, more intensive projects developed, notably in north Baffin, while the 1970s saw two productive mines north of 70, both using Inuit labour for reasons of policy and convenience.
+Such economic forecasts lost focus but gained enthusiasm as they approached Qikiqtaaluk and its unknown, untapped mineral wealth.
+During the 1950s, exploration on a limited scale provided some Inuit with infrequent and widely scattered opportunities to apply their skills on the land.
+In this role, they helped geologists and mining developers, from the iron deposits of Sanikiluaq to the oil and gas exploration of the High Arctic.
+In the 1960s, more intensive projects developed, notably in north Baffin, while the 1970s saw two produtive mines north of 70, both using Inuit labour for reasons of policy and convenience.